CrashOverride85/zc95/docs/Bluetooth.md

 # Bluetooth support
-At present, the ZC95 has limited bluetooth support, which allows the use of small shutter remotes meant for phones.
-These can be used to either simulate keypresses / triggers, or passed through more directly to a Lua script to use.
+At present, the ZC95 has limited bluetooth support, which allows the use of small shutter remotes meant for phones, and custom Bluetooth (HID) devices.
+The remotes can be used to either simulate keypresses / triggers, or passed through more directly to a Lua script to use.
+Events from custom Bluetooth devices can only be used with Lua scripts.

 When bluetooth is active, a logo is displayed in the bottom right corner of the screen.
 White means trying to connect and blue connected.